|

 millennium spent under the relentless pressure of the soil.
 Yet

-from the frosty chill on an Afghan mountain slope one day, to
+another line could be the result of rapid temperature shifts, from the frosty chill on an Afghan mountain slope one day, to

 the blazing sun the next.
 Other fractures developed over